qaalabs/DE5M4/docs/labs/amazon-s3-bucket.md

-# QA Platform Lab: Create Your First Amazon S3 Bucket
+# Lab: Create Your First Amazon S3 Bucket

 Duration **50m** ~ *On average, students complete this lab in **25m***